mobizt/FirebaseClient/FAQ.md

 - WiFi AP was not responding because of static IP.
 You can connect your device to WiFi AP using DHCP instead.

 - In ESP32, ADC channel 2 cannot be used while using WiFi.

+- ESP8266/ESP32 ESP-Now conflicts.
+You can't use WiFi while using ESP-Now.

+- ESP32 Bluetooth conflicts.
+You can't use WiFi while using its Bluetooth.

 #### Possible WiFi firmware issues